kuzzleio/documentation/src/api/1/controller-server/info/index.md

 ## Response

-Return a serverInfo object with the following properties:
+Returns a serverInfo object with the following properties:

 * `kuzzle`: kuzzle information about its API, active plugins, and system information
 * `services`: description and status of external services (e.g. Redis, Elasticsearch, ...)